keshadi/Miwok/README.md

 # Miwok
-My First Android App
+My First Android App.
 It helps you learn some Miwok words for
 Numbers, Family Members, Colours and Phrases
 It is just a simple app.